lsst-dm/dmtn-224/index.rst

 ^^^^^^^^^^^^^^^^

 COmanage provides a web-based user interface to the user.
-From that interface, they can change their preferred name and email address, review their identity information, and unlink any identities they no longer wish to be tied to their account.
+From that interface, they can change their preferred name and email address and review their identity information.

-They can also initiate the "Link another account" enrollment flow, which allows them to add an additional federated identity to the same account, provided that it is supported by CILogon.
+To add another federated identity for the same user, the user can initiate the "Link another account" enrollment flow.
+They will be prompted to log in again at CILogon, and can pick a different authentication provider.
+After completing that authentication, the new identity and authentication method will be added to their existing account.
 All such linked identities can be used interchangeably to authenticate to the same underlying Science Platform account.

+If the user no longer intends to use an identity provider, they can unlink it from their account in the UI.

 COmanage provides a group management mechanism called COmanage Registry Groups.
 This allows users to create and manage groups.